The Human Side of Data

 As it turns out, this human-centered approach actually enables you to do better data science.
 If you are really clear about what your data science projects aim to accomplish, and if you are really diligent about getting the right data into the right forms, all of the amazing data science techniques now available to us perform more optimally.
 What a win-win!

 I look forward to exploring with you many different aspects of what modern data science is all about.
-I’d love to hear your thoughts and ideas at email@example.com.
+I’d love to hear your thoughts and ideas in the comments.

 Thanks for joining me.